Tunetown187/brotherhood-empire-ai/README.md

 - Add deployable content to `brotherhood-empire-final/`.
 - Keep `requirements.txt` up to date.

+## 📄 Documentation

+This project uses [MkDocs](https://www.mkdocs.org/) for documentation.
+Docs are published automatically to GitHub Pages on every push to `main` or `master` via the `.github/workflows/docs.yml` workflow.

+- To edit documentation, modify the files in the `docs/` directory and push your changes.
+- The navigation and site settings are in `mkdocs.yml`.
+- The workflow installs dependencies from `requirements_docs.txt`.

+**To disable documentation deployment:**
+Rename or delete `.github/workflows/docs.yml`.

 ---

 For further help, edit this README or contact your project maintainer.